-The CMC supports monitoring programs throughout the watershed from assistance starting new monitoring initiatives to integrating existing data into the Chesapeake Data Explorer to data interpretation and communication workshops.
+The CMC provides support for monitoring programs throughout the Chesapeake Bay watershed that have traditionally not been included in the Chesapeake Bay Program monitoring efforts.
+To do this, the CMC Service Providers help with all aspects of volunteer-based monitoring efforts from starting new monitoring initiatives to integrating existing data into the Chesapeake Data Explorer to data interpretation and communication workshops.

-Any group, watershed organization, or community can join the CMC whether you have an existing monitoring program or want to start a new monitoring program.
+Any group, watershed organization, or community who wants their data used by the Chesapeake Bay Program can join the CMC, whether you have an existing monitoring program or want to start a new monitoring program.

 There is no cost to join the CMC.
 Our services are currently covered by our grant, which include trainings, technical assistance, and data interpretation support.
 However, it is important to note that while there is no cost to join, monitoring groups may be responsible for any or all equipment costs, program coordination costs, lab services and any other costs to run a monitoring program.